Unboxed-Software/solana-course/content/serialize-instruction-data.md

 The ability to add arbitrary data to an instruction ensures that programs can be dynamic and flexible enough for broad use cases in the same way that the body of an HTTP request lets you build dynamic and flexible REST APIs.

 Just as the structure of the body of an HTTP request is dependent on the endpoint you intend to call, the structure of the byte buffer used as instruction data is entirely dependent on the recipient program.
-If you’re building a full-stack dApp on your own, then you’ll simply be sure to copy the same structure that you used when building the program over to the client-side code.
+If you’re building a full-stack dApp on your own, then you’ll need to copy the same structure that you used when building the program over to the client-side code.
 If you’re working with another developer who is handling the program development, you can coordinate to ensure matching buffer layouts.

 Let’s think about a concrete example.
 Imagine working on a Web3 game and being responsible for writing client-side code that interacts with a player inventory program.
 The program was designed to allow the client to: